DTC: Deep Tracking Control: Introduction

 In this work, we propose to guide exploration through the solution of \ac{TO}.
 As such data will be available both on- and offline, we refer to it as ``reference'' and not expert motion.
 We utilize a hierarchical structure introduced in deep loco~\cite{deeploco}, where a high-level planner proposes footholds at a lower rate, and a low-level controller follows the footholds at a higher rate.
 Instead of using a neural network to generate the foothold plan, we leverage \ac{TO}.
 Moreover, we do not only use the target footholds as an indicator for a rough high-level direction but as a demonstration of optimal foot placement.

-The idea of combining model-based and model-free control is not new in the literature. \highlight{For instance, supervised~\cite{towr_learning} and unsupervised~\cite{Surovik2021, Melon2021} learning has been used to warm-start nonlinear solvers.} \ac{RL} has been used to imitate~\cite{Bogdanovic2022,Brakel2021} or correct~\cite{Gangapurwala2022} motions obtained by solving \ac{TO} problems.
+The idea of combining model-based and model-free approaches is not new in the literature.
+For instance, supervised~\cite{towr_learning} and unsupervised~\cite{Surovik2021, Melon2021} learning has been used to warm-start nonlinear solvers. \ac{RL} has been used to imitate~\cite{Bogdanovic2022,Brakel2021} or correct~\cite{Gangapurwala2022} motions obtained by solving \ac{TO} problems.
 Conversely, model-based methods have been used to check the feasibility of learned high-level commands~\cite{Tsounis2020} or to track learned acceleration profiles~\cite{glide}.
 Compared to~\cite{Gangapurwala2022}, we do not learn corrective joint torques around an existing \ac{WBC}, but instead, learn the mapping from reference signals to joint positions in an end-to-end fashion.
-To the author's best knowledge, our approach constitutes the first proposition for a tracking controller fully learned in simulation.

 To generate the reference data, we rely on an efficient \ac{TO} method called \ac{TAMOLS}~\cite{Jenelten2022}.
 It optimizes over footholds and base pose simultaneously, thereby enabling the robot to operate at its kinematic limits.
 We let the policy observe only a small subset of the solution, namely planar footholds, desired joint positions, and the contact schedule.
 We found that these observations are more robust under the common pitfalls of model-based control, while still providing enough information to solve the locomotion task.
 In addition, we limit computational costs arising from solving the optimization problems by utilizing a variable update rate.
-During deployment, the optimizer runs at the fastest possible rate to account for model uncertainties and disturbances.
+During deployment, the optimizer runs at the fastest possible rate to account for model uncertainties and external disturbances.

 Our approach incorporates elements introduced in~\cite{Rudin2022}, such as time-based rewards and position-based goal tracking.
 However, we reward desired foothold positions at planned touch-down instead of rewarding a desired base pose at an arbitrarily chosen time.
 Finally, we use an asymmetric actor-critic structure similar to~\cite{Brakel2021}, where we provide privileged ground truth information to the value function and noisified measurements to the network policy.